Our expert advice on the best flooring choice for your home

 If you have children, pets, high traffic areas (such as areas coming in from outside) or entertain a lot, you will want to choose a carpet with good stain resistance.
 However, that won't limit your choice of carpet styles and colours, as most carpets can be stain treated to protect them from those little mishaps!

-Our experienced sales advisers will be able to explain more about Guardsman Stain protection instore.
+Our experienced sales advisers will be able to explain more about Staingard Stain protection instore.

 Interior designers will often say that the floor is the fifth wall that connects all other design elements in a room.
 So when choosing a carpet style and colour, it should be in sympathy with the other features of the room, such as window treatments and furnishings.